 It should be noted that if you see an artwork degrading through yellowing it has something to do with storage conditions and environment.

-If you would like to speak to one of our team members about how the hanging environment affects your artwork, please call us today or come into the studio in Shoreditch.
+If you would like to speak to one of our team members about how the hanging environment affects your artwork, please get in touch or come into our studio in Shoreditch.